niartenyaw/ethical-banking/README.md

 - "Personal impact score to help you shop to match your values"

 $7.99/mo
-- All above plus
+- All above plus:
-- "Up to 1.00% APY on your savings"
+- Up to 1.00% APY on your savings
-- "Option to plant a tree with every swipe"
+- Option to plant a tree with every swipe

+Credit:
 - [_Zero_](https://www.aspiration.com/zero/) credit card (coming soon)
   - "We plant a tree every time you make a purchase — and let you plant one too."
   - Allow you to offset your carbon footprint somehow, non-specific

 Investment:
-- "sustainable cash management services and [investment products](https://funds.aspiration.com/redwood/)"
+- "sustainable cash management services"
+- [The Aspiration Redwood Fund](https://funds.aspiration.com/redwood/) is a fossil fuel-free fund

 #### Issuer